Doomtsu/team-habit-tracker/README.md

   - Team Captains: Set team goals and oversee progress.
   - Administrators: Manage teams, set company-wide goals, and monitor overall performance.
 - Secure Backend: Data encryption ensures user information and passwords are safely stored.
-- Custom Database Design: Built using [your database technology, e.g., Firebase/MongoDB/SQL], enabling efficient storage and retrieval of user profiles, team data, and progress history
+- Custom Database Design: Built using [will decide later], enabling efficient storage and retrieval of user profiles, team data, and progress history

 ## What technologies are used for this project?